5 Star Trusted Rating

 Argentina's economy is supported by several key sectors that drive growth and international trade across South America and globally.

-Agriculture and Livestock.
 This sector is pivotal, with Argentina being a top exporter of soybeans, corn, beef, and wheat, leveraging the fertile Pampas region.
 In fact, Argentina is one of the largest exporters of beef and wheat in the world.
 Renowned globally for its high-quality wines, Argentina ranks as one of the largest wine producers in the world.
-In 2024, the revenue in Argentina's wine market is projected to reach USD 2,909.0 million.
+Argentina’s wine market was projected to generate USD 2.83 billion from domestic sales and USD 2.17 billion from out-of-home consumption, with continued growth expected through 2029.

 Manufacturing.
 Diverse manufacturing activities, including automotive and food processing industries, contribute significantly to Argentina's economy.